Government failure: History

 Roland McKean used the term in 1965 to suggest limitations on an invisible-hand notion of government behavior.
-More formal and general analysis followed Later, due to the popularity of public choice theory in 1970s, government failure attracted the attention of the academic community.
+More formal and general analysis followed in such areas as development economics, ecological economics, political science, political economy, public choice theory, and transaction-cost economics.
+Later, due to the popularity of public choice theory in 1970s, government failure attracted the attention of the academic community.

 Causes of government failure

 Imperfect information

-Imperfect information may be a source of not only the market failure, but also of the government one.
 While a perfectly informed government might make an effort to reach the social equilibrium via quality, quantity, price or market structure regulation, it is difficult for the government to obtain necessary information (such as production costs) to make right decisions.
 This absence may then result in flawed quantity regulation when either too much or too little of the good or service is produced, subsequently creating either excess supply or excess demand.

-Human factor

-People working inside the governments are also ordinary humans.
-It is usual for humans to strive to reach personal interests and maximize welfare.
-Thus if a person places own interests above common interests, decisions taken by such person can degrade public welfare.

-Influence of interest or pressure groups

-Not uncommon is also the impact of people or even groups of people, who are able to manipulate politicians inside a government in order to reach their common goals.
-These groups usually have a powerful influence.
-It is difficult for the society to confront them because these groups act in a coherent way due to restricted number of members and shared objective in contrast to the rest of the society.
+Imperfect information can come in many forms including; Uncertainty, Vagueness, Incompleteness and impreciseness.
+All creating flaws in government policy's and therefore in turn creating inefficiencies within the economy.